Why Cub Scouts?

 - strengthens the bonds of family

-As a kid, your son can be assured that Cub Scouting is fun!
+As a kid, your child can be assured that Cub Scouting is fun!

 What are the benefits of Cub Scouts?

-There is a reason for everything boys do in Cub Scouts.
-Apart from the fun and excitement, the aim of Cub Scouts is to help boys grow into good citizens who are strong in character and personally fit.
+There is a reason for everything kids do in Cub Scouts.
+Apart from the fun and excitement, the aim of Cub Scouts is to help children grow into good citizens who are strong in character and personally fit.
 Cub Scouting:

 - Develops character and encourages spiritual growth